Deepanjali-5768/Organized-C-files/README.md

 More programs cover arrays, searching, sorting, pointers, strings, etc.

-For custom DSA solutions/explanations in C or Java — check my Fiverr gig!
+For custom DSA solutions/explanations in C or Java — check my FIVERR GIG!
 [Link to your gig once published]

 Feel free to use for learning/assignments.
 Happy coding!